Run the MuSHR platform on your machine!

 Give the car an initial position by clicking

-The main pane will show a map of the Paul G. Allen Basement at the University of Washington.
-The ligher areas are hallways and rooms the simulated car can drive around.
+The main pane will show a map of an empty square space.
+The ligher areas are the space where the simulated car can drive around.
 The darker areas are walls.

 Clicking and dragging will change the perspective of